Using Two-Factor Authentication in Cryptocurrency

 And that is all there is to it.
 Now that the how-to is out of the way, let’s discuss 2FA in-depth.

-TIP: Your access tokens only exist in your 2FA app.
-They don’t get sent over the internet, you don’t need to be connected to cell service or wi-fi, etc. There is no way to get these codes again if you lose them, so this is why we set up a backup device!
+TIP: Your access tokens only exist in your 2FA app unless you export them to another device or use cloud-based backups.
+They don’t get sent over the internet by default, you don’t need to be connected to cell service or Wi-Fi to use them, etc. There is no way to get these codes again if you lose them unless you use a backup process!
+Learn more about “What Happens if I Lose My Device With 2FA on it?”

 What is Two-Factor Authentication?